TiendaNube/tiendanube-php-sdk/README.md

 var_dump($response->body);
 ```

-You can access the headers of the response via `$response->body` as if it were an array:
+You can access the headers of the response via `$response->headers` as if it were an array:

 ```php
 var_dump(isset($response->headers['X-Total-Count']));